Monotonicity of eigenstate thermalization hypothesis in two-dimensional systems: Results

-We will now present the results for the transverse field Ising model (TFIM).
-Figure (\ref{TFIM_magnetization_plots}) is the plot of the total magnetization $M_z=\langle \mathcal{O}_{S2} \rangle$ of the eigenstates with different values of the transverse magnetic field $g$.
-We will be using $g=4$ for which the total magnetization in all the eigenstates has practically vanished.
-In the thermodynamic limit, this quantum phase is the phase with the $Z_2$ symmetry intact \cite{Fratus_2015}.
+We now present the results for the transverse field Ising model (TFIM).
+We study $f(\bar{E},\omega)$ for $\omega\in [0.0,25.0]$.
+Figure \ref{TFIM_magnetization_plots} is the plot of the total magnetization $\langle M_z\rangle$ of the eigenstates with different values of the transverse magnetic field $g$.
+The magnetization of all eigenstates rapidly decreases with increasing $g$.